mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Summon three joined 0/2 Vespyr Walls.
 Units that attack these walls are **Stunned**.

 name:     Borean Bear
-text:     Whenever you summon a Vespyr minion, this minion gains +1 Attack.
+text:     Whenever you summon a Vespyr minion, this minion gains +1⚔️.

 name:     Boundless Courage
-text:     Give a friendly minion +2 Attack.
+text:     Give a friendly minion +2⚔️.
 It takes no damage this turn.

 name:     Bur
 text:     When this minion survives damage, transform it into a different Battle Pet.